What is a crunchy mom vs a silky mom? And where does a scrunchy mom fit? Don’t worry, you’ll be a natural in no time.

 The bottom line is there’s no one way to do this mamahood thing.

-The one thing that we can all agree on is that we don’t have to do this alone.
+Because if there is one thing that we can all agree on is that we don’t have to do this alone.